pranabdas/arpespythontools/docs/crop.md

 ```
 ![plot-sample-spectra](../static/img/plot-sample-spectra.png)

-Now, we want to crop and see only the Dirac cone part.
+Now, we want to crop and focus only on the Dirac cone part.
 We want to crop the
 energy range (16, 16.8) and angle range (-6, 4).

 ```python